IOkal/buying-group-watcher/README.md

 # New Deals watcher

-Welcome to the Buying Group Deal Watcher Service!
+Welcome to the Deal Watcher tool!
 This nifty tool is a companion for staying updated with the latest deals, so you never miss out on a bargain. 💸 Here's a dive into what makes this code tick and how you can get it up and running on your AWS EC2 instance.

 ## What This Code Does 🎯